 ad-Dir’iyah and the Formula E Village

 The first thing we did was get dropped off at ad-Dir’iyah and make time for tea!
 We love ourselves some good Arabic coffee or tea.
 We caffeinated hard that entire trip but I think that’s probably why we never succumbed to jetlag!
-Cultural moment: I was still not used to seeing men with multiple wives and several children, so I had to make sure my usually expressive face minded its own business.
 After tea, we checked out the Formula E Village.

 We saw all of the cars, hundreds of other formula E attendees, and even another world heritage site!
 There were several celebrities and Royals there too, but I couldn’t tell you their names.
 Hubby and I tried just to keep our cool and act like we knew what we were doing.